Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Study of the proxy variable

-In Fig.~\ref{fig:taggingeff}, we plot the fraction of $W$ bosons that survive the pruning and tagging cuts as a function of the partonic $|\cos \theta_*|$.
-The efficiency curve is nearly the same for both the longitudinal and transverse $W$ boson samples, so we have averaged them together in the figure.
-From the figure, we can see that the tagging efficiencies are nearly constant between 50-60\% up to a value of $|\cos \theta_*|\simeq 0.8$, and for larger values of $|\cos \theta_*|$ the efficiency drops to between 30-40\%.
+In Fig.~\ref{fig:taggingeff}, we plot the fraction of $W$ bosons that survive the tagging cuts as a function of the partonic $|\cos \theta_*|$ for both longitudinal and transverse $W$ bosons.
+We show the tagging efficiency in two stages, first the effect of application of a jet mass cut alone (i.e. as we go to the samples $\mathcal{S}^\prime$), and second the further effect of application of the $\tau_{21}$ cut (as we go to the samples $\mathcal{S}^{\prime\prime}$).

+At either stage, we see that the efficiency curve is nearly identical for both the longitudinal and transverse $W$ boson samples.
+This implies that the difference in overall tagging efficiency can be attributed entirely to the difference in the partonic $|\cos \theta_*|$ distributions between longitudinal and transverse $W$ bosons.

-The drop in pruning and tagging efficiencies, in events with $|\cos \theta_* | \gtrsim 0.8$ at parton level, is easy to understand.
-For $|\cos \theta_* | \gtrsim 0.8$, at leading order, the partons are emitted in the $W$ rest-frame such that one is along the $W$ boost direction and the other is emitted opposite to the $W$ boost direction.
+After application of the jet-mass tagging cut we find that the tagging efficiency is nearly flat at $\sim 90\%$ from $|\cos \theta_*|\simeq 0$ to $|\cos \theta_*|\simeq 0.8$.
+However, for $|\cos \theta_*|\gtrsim 0.8$ we see a drastic drop in the tagging efficiency to values below a few percent.
+The sharp drop in tagging efficiency for events with $|\cos \theta_* | \gtrsim 0.8$ at parton level is easy to understand.
+For $|\cos \theta_* | \sim 1$, at leading order, the partons are emitted in the $W$ rest-frame such that one is along the $W$ boost direction and the other is emitted opposite to the $W$ boost direction.
 Therefore, one would expect the parton opposite to the $W$ boost direction to result in a soft, wide-angle emission in the lab-frame.
-In general, such a wide-angle/soft prong would either be removed by pruning or would fall outside the candidate fat-jet intended to reconstruct the boosted $W$ boson.
+In general, such a wide-angle/soft prong would either fall outside the candidate fat-jet intended to reconstruct the boosted $W$ boson or would be removed by grooming.
 Thus, the resulting jets would appear to have a single prong, and such events are therefore naturally expected to fail the tagging cuts.